shoyer/stephanhoyer.com/index.md

 # About me

-I am a physicist, data scientist and software engineer.
+I am a computational scientist and software engineer.

-Currently, I am a software engineer and researcher at Google on the Accelerated Sciences team, which leverages Google's unique expertise to solve scientific research problems.
-For example, my team has used [deep learning for drug discovery](http://googleresearch.blogspot.com/2015/03/large-scale-machine-learning-for-drug.html).
+Since 2016, I have been a software engineer and researcher at Google on the Applied Sciences team.
+My [current research focus](/science) is on machine learning for scientific computing.
+I am also a [frequent contributor](/software) to open source software for scientific computing in Python.

-Previously, I was a research scientist at [The Climate Corporation](http://climate.com), where I worked on models of weather and climate risk for agriculture.
+Previously, I was a data scientist at [The Climate Corporation](http://climate.com), where I worked on models of weather and climate risk for agriculture.
 At Climate, I wrote [xarray](https://github.com/pydata/xarray), a library for labeled arrays in Python.

-I am also a [frequent contributor](/software) to the open source scientific Python stack.

-I have a [Ph.D in Physics](/physics) from UC Berkeley (2013), and a B.A. in Physics from Swarthmore College (2008).
+Before that, I did a Ph.D in Physics from UC Berkeley (2013), and a B.A. in Physics from Swarthmore College (2008).

 # Contact